-In \cite{Feehan_yangmillsenergygapflat} and \cite{Feehan_yangmillsenergy_lojasiewicz4d}, we applied the {\L}ojasiewicz--Simon gradient inequality to prove an energy gap result for Yang-Mills connections with small $L^{d/2}$ energy and, more generally, discreteness of $L^2$ energies of Yang-Mills connections over closed Riemannian smooth manifolds when $d=4$.
-The proofs of those results should extend without difficulty to the case of solutions to the coupled Yang-Mills equations.
+In \cite{Feehan_yangmillsenergygapflat}, we applied the {\L}ojasiewicz--Simon gradient inequality to prove an energy gap result for Yang--Mills connections with small $L^{d/2}$ energy.
+The proof of that result should extend without difficulty to the case of solutions to the coupled Yang--Mills equations.

-\subsection{Automorphisms and transformation to Coulomb gauge}
+\section{Automorphisms and transformation to Coulomb gauge}

-For some energy functionals, the associated Hessian is already an elliptic second-order partial differential operator on a Sobolev space, but for others the Hessian is only elliptic when combined with a type of Coulomb gauge condition \cite{DK, FU} and it is only then that one can apply Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality}.
-For example, in the first category, one has the harmonic map energy and Yamabe functionals, while in the second category one has the Yang-Mills and coupled Yang-Mills energy functionals.
+For some energy functions, the associated Hessian is already an elliptic second-order partial differential operator on a Sobolev space, but for others the Hessian is only elliptic when combined with a type of Coulomb gauge condition \cite{DK, FU} and it is only then that one can apply Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality}.
+For example, in the first category, one has the harmonic map energy and Yamabe functions, while in the second category one has the Yang--Mills and coupled Yang--Mills energy functions.